 The US departure from TPP has also meant that the China-backed, 16-nation Regional Comprehensive Economic Partnership (RCEP) has now gained far greater relevance.
 The RCEP includes both China and India and represents a quarter of the world’s GDP.
 The pact also comprises Japan and Australia, but notably does not include the US.

 And while renegotiations regarding the North America Free-Trade Agreement could be damaging to Mexico, a number of bilateral trade deals are strengthening ties between emerging market countries.
-In particular, China has for some time being pursuing trade links with many South and Central American countries, signalling greater diplomatic and economic activity between the regions outside the sphere of influence of developed markets.
+In particular, China has for some time being pursuing trade links with many South and Central American countries, signaling greater diplomatic and economic activity between the regions outside the sphere of influence of developed markets.

 The growing importance of intra-regional trade